Icon: "education" by Thibault Geffroy at The Noun Project (adapted by the librarian).

 Plagiarism includes: "(a) uncredited copying of someone else’s work, (b) using someone else’s material without clear delineation or citation, and (c) uncited reuse of an author’s previously published work that also involves other authors." (p.
 100)

-Different levels of plagiarism with varying degrees of punishment:
+Different levels of plagiarism lead to varying degrees of punishment: